-Zara, flagship brand of the Inditex Group, has gained a reputation as the ultimate destination for European fashion, with more than 2,200 stores in 96 countries, leading to a 3.37 billion euros in profit in 2017.
+Zara, flagship brand of the Inditex Group, has gained a reputation as the ultimate destination for European fashion, with nearly 3000 stores in 96 countries, and billions of dollars worth of profit each year.
 But just how ethical is Zara?
-How is this fast fashion giant impacting on people and the planet?
+How is this fast fashion giant impacting people, the planet, and animals?
 Let’s break it down.

 When it comes to the planet, Zara gets an “It’s a Start” rating from us.
 Zara’s parent company, Inditex, has started a repair and reuse program called Closing the Loop.
-The program offers customers the opportunity to drop off their used garments in-store or through the post in order for their clothes to gain a second life.
-One of Inditex’s goals is that, by 2020, they will no longer send anything to landfills from their own headquarters, logistics centres, stores and factories.
+The program offers customers the opportunity to drop off their used garments in-store or through the post in order for their clothes to gain a second life – which is a good initiative.

-They use the Greenhouse Gas Protocol to guide the measurement and reporting of their carbon emissions and have set an intensity target to reduce emissions from their own operations by 15% by 2020.
-However, they have no set target for the supply chain.
-Despite this, reports have actually shown moderate increases in electricity and energy consumption.
-Whilst Inditex have stated they have water reduction initiatives, and there’s talk of how the company plans to reduce their water footprint through a “Master Action Plan”, there is no evidence of set targets to reduce water wastage.
+The brand uses the Greenhouse Gas Protocol to guide the measurement and reporting of its carbon emissions and has set an intensity target to reduce emissions from its own operations by 15% by 2020.
+However, there is no set target for the supply chain.
+Despite all this, reports have actually shown moderate increases in electricity and energy consumption.
+Whilst Inditex has stated it has water reduction initiatives, and there’s talk of how the company plans to reduce its water footprint through a “Master Action Plan”, there is no evidence of set targets to reduce water wastage.

 Zara’s animal welfare policy includes a strict ban on fur, angora and on stocking products tested on animals.
-They also claim to source wool exclusively from non-mulesed sheep.
+It also claims to source wool exclusively from non-mulesed sheep.
 Unfortunately, Zara does use leather and down without stating their sources, so we again rate them “It’s a Start” here.